ClementTsang/bottom/README.md

 ### Linux

-You can install by cloning and using `cargo build --release`, or download the pre-compiled binary in Releases.
+You can install by cloning and using `cargo build --release`, or use `cargo install bottom`.

 ### Windows

-You can currently install by cloning and building yourself using `cargo build --release`.
+You can currently install by cloning and building yourself using `cargo build --release`, or use `cargo install bottom` .
 You may need to install a font like [FreeMono](https://fonts2u.com/free-monospaced.font) and use a terminal like cmder for font support to work properly, unfortunately.

 ### macOS